bmnielsen/Stardust/src/Workers/MiningOptimization/Readme.md

 The mineral patch is marked as available as part of the mining worker's order processing.
 This means that on the frame where mining finishes, another worker can start mining the patch immediately only if its orders are processed after the mining worker.
 Otherwise it needs to wait an extra frame, as it would try to switch patches if timed to take over on the same frame.

 An exception to this is if the worker taking over is locked to the patch via trying to switch patches and not finding one available.
 Once the worker has entered this state, it doesn't actually transition to mining during its own order processing.
 Instead, the order processing of the worker finishing mining both updates its own state and transitions the other worker to mining.
 The order of unit processing is therefore irrelevant - the worker taking over will start mining immediately regardless of their relative positions in the visible units list, so long as it was "patch locked" prior to completion of mining by the mining worker.

+If the patch lock itself occurs on the same frame as the other worker finishes mining, the order of processing does matter, but can only delay mining by one frame.
+If the worker finishing mining has its order processed first, the patch is freed and the worker taking over will transition to mining via the usual single-frame WaitForMinerals.
+If the worker taking over has its orders processed first, it will lock to the patch, then be transitioned directly to mining when the other worker processes its orders.

 ### Effect of order process timer resets on the worker taking over